S3-working-group/s3-practical-guide/S3-practical-guide.md

 Regular review of agreements is an essential practice for a learning organization:

--   adapt to changing context
+-   adapt agreements to suit changing context
--   integrate learning
+-   integrate learning to make them more effective

--   ensure all agreements have an appropriate review date
+Ensure all agreements have an appropriate review date.

 ---